|

 2005: Exhibition of Japanese and Andean Braids.
 Japan

-Regular exhibitor with the Association of Guilds of Weavers, Spinners & Dyers, and
+Regular exhibitor with the Association of Guilds of Weavers, Spinners & Dyers,

 The Embroiderers' Guild.
 UK